 5. This report provides details of the likely capital resources available in 2018/19 and compares these to the capital bids for the year as submitted by services.
-In view of the excess of bids over resources a proposed capital programme for 2018/19 has been developed for consideration by the Executive prior to Council on the 22nd February.
+In view of the excess of bids over resources a proposed capital programme for 2018/19 has been developed for consideration, initially by the Executive on the 7th February prior to Council on the 22nd February.